Decomposing cubic graphs into isomorphic linear forests: Open Problems

 Another interesting problem in this direction relates to the tightness of Thomassen's result.
 While it is known that the result is tight, namely that there is a cubic graph that cannot be $2$-edge-coloured with monochromatic components being paths of length at most $4$, the only known minimal examples are graphs on six vertices.
 It is thus plausible that for larger connected cubic graphs a bound of $4$ on the length of monochromatic components is enough.

 \begin{problem} Can every large enough connected cubic graph be $2$-edge-coloured so that all monochromatic components are paths of length at most $4$? \end{problem}

-As mentioned in the introduction, one can also consider vertex versions of the above problems.
-For example, Abreu, Goedgebeur, Labbate and Mazzuoccolo \cite{abreu2019colourings} , conjectured a vertex version of Wormald's conjecture, asserting that every cubic graph can be $2$-vertex-coloured so that the two colour classes induce isomorphic linear forest.
-This was recently proved for large connected cubic graph with large girth \cite{das2021isomorphic}, but it is open in general.
+One can also consider vertex versions of the above problems.
+This has been considered before.
+In 1990 Ando conjectured that the vertices of any cubic graph can be two-coloured such that the two colour classes induce isomorphic subgraphs.
+Ando's conjecture was first mentioned in the paper of Abreu, Goedgebeur, Labbate and Mazzuoccolo \cite{abreu2019colourings} where they made an even stronger conjecture, adding the requirement that the two colour classes induce linear forests.
+Recently, Das, Pokrovskiy and Sudakov \cite{das2021isomorphic} proved Ando's conjecture for large connected cubic graphs.
+In fact, their proof also verifies a stronger conjecture by Abreu, Goedgebeur, Labbate and Mazzuoccolo \cite{abreu2019colourings} who conjectured a vertex version of Wormald's conjecture, asserting that every cubic graph can be $2$-vertex-coloured so that the two colour classes induce isomorphic linear forest.
+This was proved for large connected cubic graph with large girth \cite{das2021isomorphic}, but it is open in general.
 Note that in \cite{das2021isomorphic} it is also proved that for large connected cubic graphs, with unrestricted girth, there is a $2$-vertex-colouring where the two colours induce isomorphic graphs, whose components are paths and cycles.

-\begin{conjecture}[Conjecture 2.20 in \cite{abreu2019colourings}] Every cubic graph admits two-colouring of vertex set such that the two colour classes induce isomorphic linear forests. \end{conjecture}
+\begin{conjecture}[Conjecture 2.20 in \cite{abreu2019colourings}] Every cubic graph admits a 2-colouring of its vertex set such that the two colour classes induce isomorphic linear forests. \end{conjecture}

-Ban and Linial also considered related problems while studying so-called internal partitions of regular graphs (see \cite{ban2016internal} for more details).
-They noticed a nice connection between internal and external partitions and cubic graphs, and made the following conjecture.